sayantansnl/list_comprehension/README.md

 We wanted to use `for` loops, but we’re writing Python, and loops would make this functionality slow (Ouch).

 Complete the function `map`.
-It takes a list of values of any type and a function that transforms every item in the list and returns a new list.
+It takes a list of values of any type and a function that transforms an item to a new item and returns a new list.